WolframResearch/vscode-wolfram/README.md

 LSP functionality uses a Wolfram kernel to run as a language server.

 This requires Wolfram System 12.1 or higher.

+If you do not have the Wolfram System installed, then download and install the free [Wolfram Engine](https://www.wolfram.com/engine/).

 The Wolfram Language extension depends on [LSPServer paclet](https://github.com/WolframResearch/lspserver) to provide LSP functionality.